architecture, Folly

 Clavell's Tower, Kimmeridge

 In 1922 the writer and illustrator Charles George Harper penned a series of three articles about follies for The Architect magazine.
-Harper was a prolific author and had noted many follies as he toured Britain, often including them in his books on the topography of Britain.
+Harper was a prolific author and had noted many follies as he toured the nation, often including them in his books on the topography of Britain.
 The articles were illustrated with his own vignettes of some of the buildings he admired (or censured).
 As for the foibles, which some may find a rather weak description of the eccentricities of Harper’s character, read on…

 One of Harper’s topographical works, published in 1922.